Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 Speed and Accessibility Are Now Baseline Expectations

-Dom describes digital demand firstly in simple terms: speed and accessibility.
+Digital demand starts in simple terms: speed and accessibility.

 Clients might want to check portfolio performance late in the evening, retrieve a document while travelling, or get a quick snapshot after a news cycle moves markets, and they shouldn't need a phone call to do that.